digitalnsw/endoflife/index.md

 * if there are children or dependents
 * whether you are receiving government benefits
 * whether the death happens at home or in care
+* if you are the executor or next of kin

-You will need to do some things right away, but many things can wait until after the funeral.
+You'll need to do some things right away, but other things can wait until after the funeral.

-Use this guide to check what to do after a death.
+This guide provides you with a checklist of what to do after someone dies.

 ### [What to do immediately after someone dies](first-steps)